-The Company calculates its interim income tax provision in accordance with ASC Topic 270, Interim Reporting, and Topic 740, Accounting for Income Taxes.
+The Company calculates its interim income tax provision in accordance with ASC Topic 270, Interim Reporting, and ASC Topic 740, Accounting for Income Taxes.
 At the end of each interim period, management estimates the annual effective tax rate and applies such rate to the Company's ordinary quarterly earnings to calculate income tax expense related to ordinary income.
-Due to maintenance of a full valuation allowance, the Company had a zero effective tax rate for the three months ended March 31, 2022.
+The Company's effective tax rate from continuing operations was 12.2% and 3.9% for the three and six months ended June 30, 2022, respectively, and 0.0% for both the three and six months ended June 30, 2021.
+The change in the effective tax rate from June 30, 2021 to June 30, 2022 relates to federal and state income tax refunds.
+The Company's effective tax rate differs from the federal statutory rate of 21% in each period primarily due to the Company's net loss position and valuation allowance.
 The tax effects of items significant, unusual and infrequent in nature are discretely calculated and recognized in the period during which they occur.